11. Matrices and Other Arraysļ

 .
 Many bugs could be

-avoided more easily otherwise, especially when the indexers
+avoided otherwise, primarily when the indexers are generated

-See also the drop function which gets rid of the dimensions that have only one level.
+See also the drop function, which removes the dimensions with only one level.

 Note